ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

     except Exception as e:
         raise AnsibleError('Something happened, this was original exception: %s' % to_native(e))

-Since Ansible evaluates variables lazily, filter and test plugins should propagate the exceptions ``jinja2.exceptions.UndefinedError`` and ``AnsibleUndefinedVariable``.
+Since Ansible evaluates variables only when they are needed, filter and test plugins should propagate the exceptions ``jinja2.exceptions.UndefinedError`` and ``AnsibleUndefinedVariable`` to ensure undefined variables are only fatal when necessary.

 .. code-block:: python